 We live in a physical world with its four known space-time dimensions of length, width, height (or depth) and time.
-However, God dwells in a different dimension—the spirit realm—beyond the perception of our physical senses.
+However, God dwells in a different realm—the spirit realm—beyond the perception of our physical senses.
 It’s not that God isn’t real; it’s a matter of His not being limited by the physical laws and dimensions that govern our world (Isaiah 57:15).
 Knowing that “God is spirit” (John 4:24), what is His relationship to time?

 In Psalm 90:4, Moses used a simple yet profound analogy in describing the timelessness of God: “For a thousand years in Your sight are like a day that has just gone by, or like a watch in the night.”
 The eternity of God is contrasted with the temporality of man.
 Our lives are but short and frail, but God does not weaken or fail with the passage of time.